zaki/irrlicht/readme.txt

   See http://irrlicht.sourceforge.net/author.html for more informations)

+  Christian Stehno (hybrid)   Contribution Coordinator/Developer Michael Zeilfelder (cutealien) GUI Developer
+  Patryk Nadrowski (Nadro)    Developer
-  Christian Stehno (hybrid)   Contribution Coordinator/Developer Gareth Davidson (bitplane)  Developer/ Forum admin Thomas Alten (burningwater) Wrote the burningsvideo software rasterizer Luke P. Hoschke (luke)      Wrote the b3d loader, the new animation system, VBOs and other things Colin MacDonald (rogerborg) All hands person
+  Yoran Bosman (Yoran)        Webserver administrator Gareth Davidson (bitplane)  Developer/ Forum admin Thomas Alten (burningwater) Wrote the burningsvideo software rasterizer Luke P. Hoschke (luke)      Wrote the b3d loader, the new animation system, VBOs and other things Colin MacDonald (rogerborg) All hands person
-  Michael Zeilfelder (cutealien) GUI and patch expert Ahmed Hilali (blindside)    The shader and advanced effects man Dean Wadsworth (varmint)    OSX port maintainer and game developer Alvaro F. Celis (afecelis)  Lots of work in the community, for example video tutorials about Irrlicht, forum admin John Goewert (Saigumi)      Wrote some tutorials for the Irrlicht Engine and doing admin stuff Jam                         Takes care of moderating the forums and keeps them clean from those evil spammers.
+  Ahmed Hilali (blindside)    The shader and advanced effects man Dean Wadsworth (varmint)    OSX port maintainer and game developer Alvaro F. Celis (afecelis)  Lots of work in the community, for example video tutorials about Irrlicht, forum admin John Goewert (Saigumi)      Wrote some tutorials for the Irrlicht Engine and doing admin stuff Jam                         Takes care of moderating the forums and keeps them clean from those evil spammers.

-  Etienne Petitjean wrote the MacPort of the engine Mark Jeacocke	Wrote lots of helpful comments and ideas in the forums and per email.
+  Many others (this list hasn't been updated in a while, but they are often mentioned in changes.txt) Etienne Petitjean wrote the MacPort of the engine Mark Jeacocke	Wrote lots of helpful comments and ideas in the forums and per email.
   Julio Gorgé	Created the 'Unofficial DirectX 9.0 Driver for the Irrlicht Engine'